hstatsep/js/README.md

 # js

 ## Instructions
+1. In your terminal, do `cd ~`
-1. In your terminal, do `git clone git@github.com:hstatsep/js.git` to clone this repository
+2. In your terminal, do `git clone git@github.com:hstatsep/js.git` to clone this repository
-2. In your terminal, do `cd js` to get into the `js` folder
+3. In your terminal, do `cd js` to get into the `js` folder
-3. In your terminal, do `rm -rf .git` to "turn off" git in this folder.
+4. In your terminal, do `rm -rf .git` to "turn off" git in this folder.

 ## Files/Folders
 * `classwork` is a folder for organizing classwork, assignments, etc.